EricZheng0404/Mode-Analytics-Project/Case 2: Understanding Search Functionality.md

 ## Summary
 For the improvement of the search function, I recommend:

-1. Increase user awareness of the search function
-2. Improve the autocomplete algorithm
+1. Improve the autocomplete algorithm
-3. Improve the search ranking algorithm
+2. Improve the search ranking algorithm
-4. Improve language localization
+3. Improve language localization

-I would suggest working on recommendation 1 first.
-Of limited engineering resource, we need to prioritize which recommendation has the most impact.
+I would suggest working on recommendation 1 and 2 first.
+Of limited engineering resource, I need to prioritize the recommendation that has the most impact on the achieving the goal.
-For a search function, the smoother users can find the result, the more willing they are to use the function.
-For this aspect, I would say autocomplete is the most convenient way to access the result.
-The improvement of this function would greatly increase the confidence of the users in the search function.
+It would be a simplification of the current user experience if users could find the autocomplete give them the intended results without clicking into the result page or they could find the intended results high up in the result page,

 # Question 4: If the recommendations will be completed, how to understand the recommendations are actually improvements of the old search function?